afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 [Jobs](https://circleci.com/docs/2.0/jobs-steps/#section=getting-started), of course, are the main building blocks of your pipeline, which are comprised of [Steps](https://circleci.com/docs/2.0/concepts/#steps) and the commands that do the work of your pipeline.

-Note that in the final step of our job, we're using a built-in command for running rspec tests that comes with CircleCI's new [Ruby Orb](https://circleci.com/orbs/registry/orb/circleci/ruby), called [`rspec-test`](https://circleci.com/orbs/registry/orb/circleci/ruby#commands-rspec-test):
+Note that in the final step of our job, we're using a built-in command for running RSpec tests that comes with CircleCI's new [Ruby Orb](https://circleci.com/orbs/registry/orb/circleci/ruby), called [`rspec-test`](https://circleci.com/orbs/registry/orb/circleci/ruby#commands-rspec-test):

 ```ruby
 steps: